akarys92/v4-onchain-hookregistry/README.md

+# Problem
+Uniswap V4 supports a new concept called a hook where any developer can create an arbitrary contract that does some functionality in the swap process.
+This poses a problem for integrators with Uniswap V4 in both routing and interfaces.
+- Routers need to be able to find all the hooks that a pool could use, understand what they do and if they are safe and then finally decided if they want to route through those pools.
+- Interfaces need some way to be able to display metadata about hooks to their users so they can understand if they are safe to LP into.

-# Overview
+# Approach
-The HookRegistry is an ERC-721 based registry for managing hook contracts used in Uniswap V4.
-It allows the deployer of a hook contract to mint an NFT with metadata stored on IPFS.
-Additionally, it enables auditors to sign these NFTs, providing a mechanism for integrators to verify audits and display metadata to users.
+To address these problems we propose HookRegistry, an ERC-721 based registry for managing hook contracts used in Uniswap V4.
+It allows the deployer of a hook contract to mint an NFT with metadata about the hook stored on IPFS.
+Additionally, it enables auditors to sign these NFTs, providing a mechanism for integrators to verify audits on chain and display metadata to users off-chain.

 # Features
 - Minting Hook NFTs: Allows the deployer of a hook to mint an NFT with associated metadata.